-5.13.1 Child abduction is the unauthorised removal or retention of a minor from a parent or anyone with legal responsibility for the child.
+5.14.1 Child abduction is the unauthorised removal or retention of a minor from a parent or anyone with legal responsibility for the child.
 Child abduction can be committed by parents or other family members; by people known but not related to the victim (such as neighbours, friends and acquaintances); or by strangers.
 All staff should remain vigilant.
 Further information can be found at: www.actionagainstabduction.org

-5.14 Dealing with allegations against a pupil
+5.15 Dealing with allegations against a pupil

-5.14.1 When an allegation of abuse is made against a pupil the DSL will inform Children's Services and discuss the allegation with the Local Authority Designated Officer (LADO) in accordance with the procedures outlined in this policy.
+5.15.1 When an allegation of abuse is made against a pupil the DSL will inform Children's Services in accordance with the procedures outlined in this policy.
 The threshold for dealing with an issue of pupil behaviour under the safeguarding policy is when there is a reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm.
-We will take advice from the LADO on the investigation of such allegations and will take appropriate action to ensure the safety and welfare of all pupils involved including the pupil or pupils accused of abuse.
+We will take advice from Children's Services on the investigation of such allegations and will take appropriate action to ensure the safety and welfare of all pupils involved including the pupil or pupils accused of abuse.
 If the matter does not reach the threshold for referral or if there is no intervention by Children's Services or police, the school may nonetheless take action in relation to the allegation in accordance with its own Behaviour Policy and / or the parent contract.